 One needs a bachelor’s degree to apply for the medical program.
 While a particular major may not be specified, sound training in science will be required and a broad education in arts and humanities will be encouraged.
 Most colleges will expect an applicant to complete prerequisite coursework which will be used to establish a student’s preparation for the naturopathic program.
 Subjects in the prerequisite coursework include mathematics, chemistry, biology, physics, social

 science, and human psychology.
 The marks and grades of the undergraduate degree will have to be sent in the form of official academic transcripts.
 Colleges ask for letters of recommendation, and a financial statement and may also require a resume, one or more essays, and a personal statement or statement of purpose.

 Colleges and exam

-Well known colleges for the doctoral program in naturopathic medicine are Bastyr University in Washington and San Diego, University of Bridgeport in Connecticut, National College of Natural Medicine in Oregon, Southwest College of Naturopathic Medicine and Health Sciences in Arizona, and National University of Health Sciences in Illinois.
+Well-known colleges for the doctoral program in naturopathic medicine are Bastyr University in Washington and San Diego, the University of Bridgeport in Connecticut, the National College of Natural Medicine in Oregon, Southwest College of Naturopathic Medicine and Health Sciences in Arizona, and the National University of Health Sciences in Illinois.

 Portland, Oregon.
-Licensed naturopathic physicians in various American states must complete certain mandatory continuing education requirements annually, and will need to follow a specific scope of practice as defined by their state’s law.
+Licensed naturopathic physicians in various American states must complete certain mandatory continuing education requirements annually and will need to follow a specific scope of practice as defined by their state’s law.